ndf-zz/syncbox/syncbox-edit/README.md

      received with a value of 64 or greater, and cleared if the value is less than 64.
    - "run mask": The output is held clear while stopped

+Where states overlap, output behaviour depends on the order of reception of MIDI messages relative to the internal reference clock.

 ### Divisor/Offset Labels